 The following volunteers participate in the maintenance, installation, and repair of Oregon’s Historical Markers:

-OTIC Marker Admin staff
+TIC Marker Admin staff

 Sponsorship: Sponsoring a marker is another option for communities, cities or organizations.
 Learn more about sponsorship.